-Airports are collecting and processing a large amount of data from travelers, including personal identification, medical records (e.g., COVID-19 related), and biometric information.
-In addition, airports need to comply with an increasing number of data protection and privacy regulations.
+Airports are collecting, processing, and using large amounts of data from airport users, including personal identification, medical records (e.g., COVID-19 related), and biometric information.
+The methods used by airports for these activities are evolving.
+Airports need to comply with an increasing number of data protection and privacy regulations.
 An initial review of the websites of several large U.S. airports suggests that few provide any information concerning data privacy.